 Finally getting out of the house and on the road, I head up to the end of the line.
 It takes me awhile as well, for the narrow, twisting roads adds time to the journey.
 I climb the steep grade to my final destination, an unincorporated area back in the hills.
 I find a spot in the parking lot of the Morris Fork Hardware and Farm Supply, which has already seen its share of business today, and climb the hill next to it for a better vantage point.

 Sure enough, I’m here in plenty of time, as I hear the Penn Central turn grinding upgrade, its locomotive in run 8, giving all it has.
 I can tell that 567 engine is running full bore!
 Soon enough, the turn winds around the last major 12 degree curve and comes into sight down the valley.
 When the turn gets closer, I can see through the fog that they’ll be switching out the hardware and farm supply today, as well as delivering some empty hoppers to the Morris Fork mine’s truck dumps.
 I’m enjoying the action and view from atop the hill overlooking the tracks as the crew goes about its business.
-Almost finished, I’m so enamored with the action, the sights and sounds, that I only snap one photo, that of GP-9 7466 running through the crossover to run around its train for its westbound trip back to Dickinson yard.
-Oh well, I’ll catch him for more photos down near the yard itself.
+Almost finished, I’m so enamored with the action, the sights and sounds of GP-9 7466 running through the crossover to run around its train for its westbound trip back to Dickinson yard.
 For now, I sit and enjoy the sound of a hard working diesel, the smell of smoke from the exhaust, the sound of squealing flanges, and when the railroad sounds go quiet, the sounds of birds chirping in the hills of West Virginia….